Fitiuta, American Samoa

 Fitiuta, also known as Fiti'uta or Maia, is a village on the northeast coast of Taʻū island, one of the Manuʻa Islands in American Samoa.
-According to the 2000 United States census, Fitiuta had a population of 358, down from 454 in 1990.
-As of the 2010 United States Census, it had a population of 153.
+As of the 2010 United States census, it had a population of 153.
 The village of Fitiuta is made up of two hamlets: Maia and Leusoali'i, the latter of which is the most eastern area on the island.
 Historically, they were classified as villages.
 The town has two shops, a hotel and a church, which was recently built.
 Fitiuta Airport is located in the town.

 The area is famed for its myths and legends.
 According to Samoan mythology, it was in a place called Saua in Fitiuta that the god Tagaloa decided to make the first human being and crown the first human king, the Tuimanu'a.
 It was also near this village that the first kava ceremony was performed.

+Fitiuta is recognized as the most ancient village in the Samoan Islands.
+It is the oldest settlement in the Manu’a Islands.
+The Fagā Village Site, located in Fitiuta, is among the oldest continuously inhabited settlements in American Samoa.
+It features foundation ruins, stone terraces, and other archaeological structures dating back to approximately 1000 CE.

 Etymology

 According to legends, the village was originally known as Aga'e.
 The village was home to the first Samoan chief, Tagaloa Ui, in ancient times.
 He was a mortal descendant from the gods and his daughter, Sina, was known all over the Samoan Islands for her beauty.
 Tuifiti, the king of Fiji, traveled to Samoa and proposed to Sina.
 After some time in Fiji, Sina became lonely and the chief's eldest son, Taeotagaloa, traveled to Fiji in order to bring her home.
 The king was sad to see Queen Sina leave and made a request for her to rename her village “Fitiuta”, which means “Fiji in the Mountains.”
+It can also be translated as "Inland Fiji" or “The Fijian Land”.

+The name Fitiuta is derived from the combination of two words: "Fiti" (Fiji) and "uta" (land behind each village).
+In the typical Samoan village layout, settlements are located along the coast, facing seaward ("tai").
+From Samoa, facing westward toward Fiji places it in front ("tai"), while the area behind would be referred to as “uta."
+If the Polynesian migratory direction was primarily eastward, the name Fitiuta would appear to be a misnomer, and a name such as Fititai or Fitiluma ("luma" meaning front) would be more appropriate.
+The naming of Fitiuta, situated east of Fiji, may underscore Fiji's significance during that era.
+This could also imply that the Polynesian migration followed a westward trajectory rather than an eastward one.